 The case of databases is still an experiment in the making.
 Unusually enough, the U.S. is, at least for now, on the right side of the divide.
-Databases are "compilations of matter," which is broad and generic enough to include your personal list of people to whom you send Valentine cards, the Human Genoma, the local yellow pages, and the mailing list of those damned spammers.
+Databases are "compilations of matter," which is broad and generic enough to include your personal list of people to whom you send Valentine cards, the Human Genome, the local yellow pages, the mailing lists of those awful spammers, or any voluminous listing.
 Databases, it seems obvious, have become increasingly important for private individuals, businesses, academic researchers, industrial R&D and, unfortunately, also for national security.

 The experiment-in-the-making and the intense debate accompanying it, both began in 1996.
-On March 11, the European Union issued a Directive requiring member states to provide statutory protection of data-bases on the basis of copyright, even if the data base in question contained material that was not itself under copyright.
-The E.U. also tried to force nonmember states to accept its Directive.
+On March 11, the European Union issued a directive requiring member states to provide statutory protection of data-bases on the basis of copyright, even if the data base in question contained material that was not itself under copyright.
+The E.U. also tried to force nonmember states to accept its directive.
 It did this by deciding that EU protection would be extended to their citizens only if the nonmember states provided similar protection.
-By 2001 all EU countries had fully implemented the EU Directive.
+By 2001 all EU countries had fully implemented the EU directive.

-How about the United States?
-Stephen Maurer and Suzanne Scotchmer summarize the situation here in the following terms
+What happened in the United States?
+Stephen Maurer and Suzanne Scotchmer summarize the U.S. situation in the following terms